 Meander through menus across Fitzroy's eat streets.
-It's all ooh-la-la at Brunswick Street's Madame Sousou, Bon Ap' and Shifty Chevre, and Latin lovin' on Johnston Street, where Los Amates has been resident since long before the Mexican wave.
-Meat-free Mondays make sense at Transformer, the Veggie Bar, Smith & Daughters and Grumpy's Green.
+It's all ooh-la-la at Brunswick Street's Bon Ap', and Latin lovin' on Johnston Street, where the Spanish Club hosts cultural events, vinos y tapas.
+Meat-free Mondays make sense at Transformer, the Veggie Bar and Smith & Daughters.

 Bar hopping on Brunswick Street

 Hang around until evening to make merry in Brunswick Street's bars and pubs.
 Ring the doorbell for the privilege of classic cocktails at The Attic above The Black Pearl, listen to vinyl crackle at Black Cat, take in city skyline views at Naked in the Sky and Upside Rooftop Bar at 127 Brunswick, and up your spirits at Little Blood.

 Prop up the bar alongside old-timers and bearded musos at Sullivans-style pubs like Labour In Vain, the Standard, the Napier, Union Club Hotel or Marquis of Lorne.
 For live music, head to the Workers Club and The Evelyn, or traipse around the corner to the Night Cat, the LuWow and the Old Bar on Johnston Street.